 NOTE This document requires that the major brand be repeated in the compatible-brands, but this requirement is relaxed in the 'profiles' parameter for compactness.

 to

-NOTE This document requires that the major brand be repeated in the compatible-brands, but this requirement is relaxed in the 'profiles' parameter for compactness.
+NOTE This document recommends that the major brand be repeated in the compatible-brands, but this requirement is relaxed in the 'profiles' parameter for compactness.